A Comprehensive Biographical Analysis

 When John returned to S.C., it was recorded in the St. Philip’s Parish Register that the child was buried, on July 27, 1738.

+On April 29, 1738, their son, William was born, and Christened, on May 26, 1738.
 Then, John was able to acquire some land in Cape Fear, where they settled their children.
 When John and Frances arrived in Newton, NC, Priscilla was 12 years old, and William was newborn.
 William was subsequently raised in Onslow, NC.
 John had known Newton when it was called Newtown, and that was probably how he got the nickname, "Toune".
 See History of Hanover County.

 Roger Moore was present at Gov. Johnston's Executive Council meetings. http://www.elliewoodkeith.com/getperson.php?personID=I1187&tree=EW1

 Governor James Moore was the leader of the Goose Creek Men.
-See The Founding Fathers of the Deep South
+See The Founding Fathers of the Deep South.

 Maurice Moore transferred land, in New Hanover County, to Richard Dunn. https://www.ncgenweb.us/newhanover/deed1.html

-When John left Catherine with their younger children, in 1739, she recorded his burial, on August 7, 1739, in the St. Philip’s Parish Register, and he went to retrieve his 2-year-old son, "Jack", from where he was living among relatives, in Augusta, Virginia.
 Then, he brought his son, Jack, to Brunswick County, or Lunenburg, Virginia, where, according to Archibald D. Murphey, he married Betsy Howard, and according to Murphey, Betsy Howard was John's second wife.
-It was also here, in Lunenburg, Virginia, where John Dunn met, and married Mary Read.
-See "The Reads and their Relatives"
+It was also here, in Lunenburg, Virginia, where John Dunn met Mary Read.
+See "The Genealogy of the Sims Family", and "The Reads and their Relatives".

 John and Mary Read parented 5 children: 2 boys, and 3 girls, Charles, Eleanor, George, Susannah, and Elizabeth.
 Given that their children were born after 1749, Mary Read's birth date may be approximated to have been about 1720 - 1725.

 Archibald D. Murphey erroneously spelled her last name "Reid", and claimed that they settled on Reid's Creek, a tributary of the Yadkin River, but her last name was spelled "Read", not Reid, nor Reed, and they actually settled on Reedy Creek, a tributary of the South Yadkin River.
-See South Yadkin River.
+See Wikipedia.
 In that same paragraph, Murphey also stated that all of John Dunn's children were by his first wife, whom we now know to have been Frances Peronneau.

 When John was in Cecil, Maryland, he stayed at William Rumsey's Bohemia Manor.
 I have found no evidence to support claims that he was in the Maryland Militia.
 This was not him.